How quickly might you expect a profound loss of sensation to come back "online"?

 Brenda was excited to explore her “new” finger sensations as she put them to a test.
 (0:54)

-Figure 1 -The unexpected resumption of sensation maybe tested via cross-sensory perception.
-The person may be perplexed such that they look intently at their fingers while touching or moving them.
+Figure 2 -The unexpected resumption of sensation maybe tested via cross-sensory perception.
+The person is often perplexed by the unexpected return of sensations such that they look intently at their fingers while touching or moving them.
 Touching familiar objects also seems to help with accepting the sensations that would normally have been taken for granted.

 2. Weird, could sensations come back online, but not be aligned with his feet?